 Thyria Ogletree, Eurythmy Teacher

 Thyria joined the SMWS faculty in 1998.
 She received a diploma from the Boulder Eurythmy Program, directed by Helga Michaels and a Pedagogical Eurythmy Certificate sponsored through AWSNA.
-She also supports the eurythmy movement by working with Sound Circle Eurythmy as the board president and as a member of the performing ensemble.
 She is the proud parent of two adult children, Nyal and Kyra.
 Thyria’s other interests include: cooking, the farm to table movement, literature, and movement of all kinds including dance, volleyball and basketball.

 Craig Rubens, Games/PE Teacher, MS Outdoor Education, Circus Troupe Co-Director